WordCamp Europe 2018 was in Belgrade, Serbia and I am honored to have been chosen to speak at the conference.

 In your browser console, open the Network tab and click through to see the header information

-This one is a our personal favorite.
+This one is our personal favorite.
 It shows you how your site is doing CSP-wise and gives you a letter grade.

 For example, I tested the White House and they didn’t quite pass 😉 More on that below…